Shahzirin/pythonVenvContainerBuild/README.md

-**Build python environment container with necessary modules using docker file**
+**Build python environment container image with necessary dependencies and packages using docker**

 Docker build .